 Why Do You Break Out After a Facial?

-What’s more, harsh exfoliators, acids and lasers may result in irritation, inflammation and resulting breakouts for those with sensitive skin.
-Dr. Sturm explains that micro-damage or harsh extractions can lead to inflammation and resulting acne, so it’s best to take a gentler approach.
-It’s also important to ensure that equipment used during facials is both clean and used gently.
-If not, it may result in breakouts or other damage to the skin.
+What’s more, harsh exfoliators, acids and lasers may result in irritation, inflammation and breakouts for those with sensitive skin.
+Dr. Sturm explains that micro-damage or harsh extractions can lead to inflammation and acne, so it’s best to take a gentler approach.
+It’s also important to ensure that equipment used during facials is both clean and used gently to minimize the risk of breakouts or other damage to the skin.

-Whether the exfoliation was too much for your skin type or the products used clogged your pores, it’s important not to irritate the skin even more.
+Whether the exfoliation was too much for your skin type or the products used clogged your pores, it’s important not to further irritate the skin with your post-facial skincare routine.
 “Stop using any acids and avoid exfoliating until the condition clears,” says Dr. Sturm.
-“Apply gentle, calming products like my Cleanser, Hyaluronic Serum and Face Cream.”
-(We also love using the CeraVe Hydrating Face Wash and Daily Moisturizing Cream from the L’Oreal portfolio of brands.)
+“Apply gentle, calming products.”
+(We also love using the CeraVe Hydrating Facial Cleanser and Moisturizing Cream.)

 Dr. Sturm adds that if your skin is reacting to your facial, it’s important to use products that are designed to help strengthen the skin’s natural barrier function through moisture and hydration.
 “Rebuilding and promoting the natural function of your skin is the best way to remedy skin barrier damage.”
 While post-facial breakouts should pass, if you’re experiencing cystic or more serious acne, always consult with a dermatologist.
 Moreover, if you are unsure which facial is right for your skin type, discuss with your dermatologist before trying anything new.